Celoutzz/Celoutzz/README.md

-- 👋 Hi, I’m @Celoutzz
+- Hi!
+I am Marcelo Souza
-- 👀 I’m interested in FrontEnd Developing ...
+- I’m student on Rocketseat and Udemy in FrontEnd Developing
-- 🌱 I’m currently learning WebDeveloping (Intermediate)
+- I’m currently learning FrontEnd (Intermediate)
-- 📫 How to reach me: On My Instagram (@celo__019).
+- How to reach me?
+In my site mesouza.rf.gd

+Always looking to be more

 <!---
 Celoutzz/Celoutzz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.